 Table 2 – Guide peripheral margins for WLE, however practice may vary between centres depending on local guidelines

 Sentinel Lymph Node Biopsy

-Sentinel lymph node biopsy (SNLB) aims to identify whether or not there is any melanoma in the primary draining lymph node(s) within a regional lymph node basin, when the nodes are not clinically or radiologically suspicious.
+Sentinel lymph node biopsy (SLNB) aims to identify whether or not there is any melanoma in the primary draining lymph node(s) within a regional lymph node basin.

-If the lymph nodes are clinically or radiologically suspicious, then fine needle aspiration cytology (FNAC) should be performed.
+If the lymph nodes are clinically suspicious (i.e. palpable) or radiologically suspicious (i.e. enlarged on imaging) then fine needle aspiration cytology (FNAC) should be performed.